As speed demons on skates carve up the ice in Sochi, Emily Beers explains the differences between short- and long-track speed-skating events.

 All told, there were seven cameras tied to an on-site television truck, plus several other cameras working independently.

-“It’s outrageous,” Games commentator Rory McKernan says with a wide… Continue Reading
+“It’s outrageous,” Games commentator Rory McKernan… Continue Reading

 On Saturday, Oct.
 26, Team World entered the CrossFit Invitational in Berlin as the underdog, but the group pulled off an upset that surprised everyone—except its members.